What is a sales pipeline and why is it crucial?

 The term “pipeline” is not limited to the business world.
 In the business world, the concept of pipeline refers to the flow of information or actions from one point to another.

-- General definition of pipeline in business (pipeline business meaning): in business, a pipeline is a series of stages or phases through which an idea, product, service or even information passes before reaching its final function.
+- General definition of business pipeline (pipeline business meaning): in business, a pipeline is a series of stages or phases through which an idea, product, service or even information passes before reaching its final function.
 It could be the way an idea becomes a concrete offer on the market, or how a lead becomes a loyal customer.

 How does the sales pipeline differ from the marketing pipeline?